Welcome to Front Range Treatment Center.

-At FRTC, we offer couples counseling, parent coaching, and grief counseling.
+At FRTC, we offer couples counseling, family counseling, parent coaching, and grief counseling.

 CBT treatments are consistently shown to be amongst the most effective treatments at addressing psychological problems.
 CBT is problem focused, designed to relieve symptoms quickly.
 Usually, CBT clients meet with their therapist once a week.
 During the week, homework is assigned so clients can practice what they learn.
 Our therapists monitor and track your progress towards your goals.

 Our trained psychologists and social workers use Cognitive Behavioral Therapy (CBT) treatments to address many problems, including depression, anxiety & worry, panic attacks, PTSD, and substance abuse issues.

 We only use techniques shown by research to be effective, tailored to your specific needs and goals.
 Learn more about CBT, including newly developed transdiagnostic treatments.

 Contact us today to speak with a trained CBT therapist, and to learn more about our cognitive behavioral therapy options in the Denver Tech Center.

 Research has shown DBT to be highly effective at treating borderline personality disorder.
 Our trained BPD psychologists and social workers are specialists in treating this serious condition, and other personality disorders.